01NakulGoel/Hashnode/clc0zigkp000i08igh60lhoq7.md

     This will install npm globally on your machine, which means that you will be able to use it from any directory.

+# Lets Install React

-3. Now make a folder and open in your vs code and go to the terminal and we will install react.
+1. Now make a folder and open in your vs code and go to the terminal.

-    To install a React app, you will need to have Node.js and npm (the Node.js package manager) installed on your machine.
+2. To install a React app, you will need to have Node.js and npm (the Node.js package manager) installed on your machine.

-    Once you have Node.js and npm installed, you can use the following steps to install a new React app:
+3. Once you have Node.js and npm installed, you can use the following steps to install a new React app:

-    1. Open a terminal and navigate to the directory where you want to create your new React app.
+    * Open a terminal and navigate to the directory where you want to create your new React app.

         ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1671799341832/b8531a84-b89f-4e8d-8284-009fe80083cb.png align="center")

-    2. Run the following command to create a new React app:
+    * Run the following command to create a new React app:

     ```javascript
     npx create-react-app my-app

     ```

     This will create a new directory called "my-app" with a basic React app setup.